This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Go horseback riding

-This 1-hour horse-riding tour also follows along the Bow River but is most popular with couples.
-On your ride, you will pass by rock caverns and lakes before venturing onto the trail, which is where you could possibly see wildlife like beavers, elk, coyotes, and even bears!
-You can choose a number of different start times for this particular tour and prices start from $92 CAD.
+This 1-hour horse-riding tour follows the picturesque Bow River and is really popular with couples!
+As it’s a shorter ride, it’s perfect for fitting into a gap in your schedule, and it’s still packed with amazing sights.
+On your ride, you will pass by rock caverns and lakes before venturing onto the trail, which is where you could possibly see some of the animals of Banff National Park, like beavers, elk, coyotes, and even bears.

 2. Visit the Banff Farmers Market

-Every Wednesday from May to the beginning of October (10 am to 6 pm) there is a Farmers Market in Banff Central Park.
-Here you can buy fresh fruit and produce, but also many other unique crafts and handmade gifts.
-It is truly where you will find the most unique souvenir from Banff, likely made by a Banff local!
+Every Wednesday from May 24th to October 4th (10 am to 6 pm) there is a Farmers Market in Banff Central Park.
+Here you can buy the freshest fruit and produce, but also many other unique crafts and handmade gifts too.
+It is truly where you will find the most unique souvenirs from Banff, likely made by a Banff local!

 There is also live music and a variety of food trucks.
 I had a gourmet grilled cheese sandwich and it was delicious!
 So, go for lunch or an early dinner and then sit in the park and eat while enjoying the music.
 Simple, but wonderful.